jduarte-refugehouse/foster-home-visit/docs/radius-api-hub.md

 - Other microservices call admin APIs via HTTP (no static IPs needed)
 - All requests are authenticated via API keys

+## ⚠️ Important: Vercel Deployment Protection

+**CRITICAL**: The admin microservice's API routes (`/api/radius/*`) must be accessible without browser authentication.
+If you're getting HTML authentication pages instead of JSON responses, Vercel's deployment protection is blocking access.

+### Solution

+1. **Go to Vercel Dashboard** → Your Admin Microservice Project → **Settings** → **Deployment Protection**
+2. **Disable protection for preview deployments** (or configure it to allow unauthenticated access to API routes)
+3. **Alternative**: Configure protection to allow public access to `/api/radius/*` paths

+**Why this is needed**: API-to-API communication requires unauthenticated HTTP access.
+The API key authentication happens at the application level, not via Vercel's browser-based protection.

 ## Quick Start

 ### For Other Microservices (Consumers)